 - the application of the educational program;

-- layout and furniture;
+- the physical layout and furnishings;

 - the services provided;

-- handling complaints.
+- the processing of complaints.

 Top of page